radiantearth/community-sprints/11052019-arlignton-va/prep-work/readme.md

 clear on what the default order of things is.
 * *Fields* - Another key capability is the ability for a client to request for the server to only return certain fields, instead of returning the whole payload each time.
 See the [STAC Fields extension](https://github.com/radiantearth/stac-spec/tree/master/api-spec/extensions/fields) and https://github.com/opengeospatial/ogcapi-features/issues/16 - This was known as 'propertyNames' in previous WFS version I believe.
+See discussion on [Staccato's approach](staccato-impl.md#fields)
 * *Cross-collection queries* - Default in STAC, as most everything people want spans collections.
 See https://github.com/opengeospatial/ogcapi-features/issues/154
 * *Aggregations* Queries that return aggregated statistics over the result sets rather than in Items.
 One example is [Astraea Earth OnDemand API](https://eod-catalog-svc-prod.astraea.earth/api/v2/), that takes the same parameters as search, but returns result identitical to an Elasticsearch aggregation, with the addition of a `search:metadata` attribute